-You’ve read about it in classic novels and seen it in the many British TV shows and even Hollywood movies, but nothing beats seeing it for yourself.
+You’ve read about it in classic novels.
+You’ve seen it in the many British TV shows and even Hollywood movies, but nothing beats seeing it for yourself.
 Get out of London and experience the real England that is what makes the country really special.

-Going back about 6,000 years we can experience one of the oldest prehistoric cultures on the planet with the enigmatic Stonehenge that was ancient before the Romans came.
+Going back about 6,000 years we can experience one of the oldest prehistoric cultures on the planet with the enigmatic Stonehenge.
+It was ancient before the Romans came.

 Day 2 – The morning is spent in the city of Bath with its famous hot springs and beautiful streets that Jane Austen used to tread.
-In the afternoon we will meander through the beautiful Cotswolds and villages such as Lacock and Stow on the Wold, that most scenic area so beloved of Hollywood in movies such as Warhorse and Harry Potter.
-Naturally many of the hit British shows are set here from Wolf Hall to Downton Abbey as well as the modern literary classics such as Agatha Christie and PD James.
+In the afternoon we will meander through the beautiful Cotswolds.
+Enjoy villages such as Lacock and Stow on the Wold, that most scenic area so beloved of Hollywood in movies such as Warhorse and Harry Potter.
+Naturally many of the hit British shows are set here from Wolf Hall to Downton Abbey.
+So too modern literary classics such as Agatha Christie and PD James.

-Day 3 Of course, we can visit any place you like on this private personal tour but who could miss a chance to visit Stratford Upon Avon, the home of all things William Shakespeare and the man who work still inspires writers today and whose language we use without even knowing even if it sends us as he once said ‘on a wild goose chase’.
+Day 3 Of course, we can visit any place you like on this private personal tour.
+Our choice would be to visit Stratford Upon Avon?
+Home of all things William Shakespeare and the man who work still inspires writers today and whose language we use without even knowing even if it sends us as he once said ‘on a wild goose chase’.

 Day 4 Further north is the famous Sherwood Forest, home of Robin Hood and his Merry Men.
 We can visit the very large and ancient oak tree in which he hid from the tyrannical Sheriff of Nottingham.

 You can’t come to England without visiting Yorkshire.
-Larger than some American states and as folks in those parts would say ‘Gods own country’, Yorkshire has something for everyone.
-Whether it is its ancient capital of (old) York with its magnificent cathedral, medieval streets and bloody history of Roman conquest and Viking savagery or the quaint tea-rooms of Harrogate as visited in Downton Abbey.
+Larger than some American states and as folks in those parts would say ‘Gods own country’.
+Yorkshire has something for everyone.
+Whether it is its ancient capital of (old) York with its magnificent cathedral, medieval streets and bloody history of Roman conquest and Viking savagery.
+The beautiful moors and dales or the quaint tea-rooms of Harrogate as visited in Downton Abbey.

 Day 5 – A drive across the wildly beautiful but foreboding Yorkshire Moors will take you to the seaside town of Whitby.
-Famous for Captain Cook and all things Dracula and you can follow the famous Transylvanian Count up the legendary 199 steps to the ruins of Whitby Abbey or maybe just try some classic Fish and Chips.
+Famous for Captain Cook and all things Dracula.
+You can follow the famous Transylvanian Count up the legendary 199 steps to the ruins of Whitby Abbey.
+Alternatively sit round the old harbour for some classic Fish and Chips.

-Day 7 – Finally, we will reach the ancient Kingdom of Northumbria with its wealth of castles and ruins and famous Hadrians Wall (Roman Wall) that stretches from coast to coast.
-There is also Alnwick Castle, often visited by the family from Downton Abbey and the real location for Hogwarts in Harry Potter as well as appearing in many Robin Hood related shows.
+Day 7 – Finally, we will reach the ancient Kingdom of Northumbria.
+With its wealth of castles and ruins and famous Hadrians Wall (Roman Wall) that stretches from coast to coast.
+There is also Alnwick Castle, often visited by the family from Downton Abbey.
+It’s the real location for Hogwarts in Harry Potter as well as appearing in many Robin Hood related shows.